maximbaz/dotfiles/README.md

 > Fully automated script that installs Arch Linux from scratch and configures it exactly as I like.

+☑ btrfs snapshots for easy system recovery.

+> Snapshots are automatically taken before and after each pacman transaction and added to GRUB.

 ## Usage:

 ```